-In each panel country the list of 50 nations was randomly assigned to respondents, each of whom (except Egypt) rated 25 nations, resulting in each nation getting approximately 500 ratings per panel country.
-In Egypt, where respondents were not as familiar and experienced with online surveys, survey length was reduced, resulting in each nation getting approximately 200 ratings.
+In each panel country the list of 60 nations was randomly assigned to respondents, each of whom rated 10 nations, resulting in each nation getting approximately 500 ratings per panel country.

 Online research best practice of today often utilises an approach called "blended panels", i.e., using more than one online panel to achieve the total sample.
 This practice helps mitigate unknown sources of biases that may be attributable to one single panel.
 As the NBISM is a trending service, it is important to keep the online sampling approaches consistent across the NBISM survey waves while gradually adopting the latest and best methodology.
-Following best practices, the 2018 survey used a blended sample that was consistent with 2017, where 90 per cent of the overall blended sample was comprised of 2011 panel sources, and the remaining 10 per cent from new sources.
-For 2018 this methodology was used in all 20 panel countries.
+Following best practices, the 2022 survey used a blended sample that was consistent with 2021.
+For 2022, this methodology was used in all 20 panel countries.

 Based on the most up-to-date online population statistics in each country, the sample frame in each country was stratified by four sample cells: males aged 18-34 and 35+, and females aged 18-34 and 35+.
-For each cell, random sample replicates were proportionally drawn and invitations were sent out to respondents to participate in the survey.
+For each cell, random sample replicates were drawn and invitations were sent out to respondents to participate in the survey.